luispabon/sway-ubuntu-deb-build/README.md

 If you want `clipman` for clipboard management, you also need go.

+# Note 25-06-2010

+Added Sway 1.5 build, which requires extra libraries and a newer meson than what's available in Ubuntu.
+Make sure you rebuild the docker image via `make build-meson-image`

 # Removed tools

 On transition to 20.04, I've removed the following builds: